karelz/karelz.github.io/_includes/hiring_prague_net.md

 - Remote: No (we expect 60% presence in Microsoft Prague office)
 - Relocation: Yes
 - Visa sponsorship: Yes

-**Timeline:** We expect to host a hiring event in Prague 11/18-11/20.
-We will conduct some interviews remotely/ad-hoc when candidate availability is limited at the time of the hiring event.

-For context, we have hired during this summer 2 full teams which are already starting in Prague:
-- **.NET Engineering Services team** - see [this blog post](https://devblogs.microsoft.com/dotnet/the-evolving-infrastructure-of-net-core/) to learn what the team does (manager of the team will start in October).
-Note: Currently we are not looking for more applicants to this specific job position.
-- **Base Class Libraries / Networking team** - see [this post](/networking_resources) to learn what the team does, and where it is heading (managed by [ziki_cz](https://twitter.com/ziki_cz)).
-Note: Currently we are not looking for more applicants to this specific job position.

 ### International teams working across time-zones